 A break-up of the euro would also imply a huge appreciation of the new German currency replacing it.
 German exports have so far been rather resilient to euro fluctuations, but they are unlikely to be unscathed by the massive appreciation that would almost inevitably follow.
 Switzerland’s experience with the Swiss franc is telling because it has only been able to prevent an even stronger appreciation of its currency through massive foreign exchange interventions.
 There would be no such escape for Germany, though, as it is far too big country to pursue such a strategy.
 And the strong appreciation of any new German currency – be it a reduced euro or a new Deutsche Mark – would risk doing major damage to Germany’s export sector; rapidly driving German companies out of the country with outsourced production.
 This might be good for countries like Spain, but it would cost German workers dearly.

 A third reason for Germany’s dependence on the euro area is its creditor position.
 Germany holds net financial claims through portfolio investment, bank loans or foreign direct investment of about 40% of GDP vis-à-vis the rest of the world – with most of it against other European countries.
-Another recent study here at DIW Berlin shows that the value of this net foreign asset position is highly sensitive to what happens elsewhere in Europe.
+Another recent study here at DIW Berlin shows that the value of this net foreign asset position is highly sensitive to what happens elsewhere in Europe (study in English here).
 German companies and private households have already lost as much as €600bn in the value of their net foreign assets since 2006, equivalent to 22% of German GDP, with much of this due to bad investments in the eurozone’s crisis countries.
 It is not hard to imagine what a euro area collapse would do to the value of these German financial assets.

 The costs to Germany of a eurozone and euro collapse wouldn’t, of course, be just financial and economic, but political too.
 Germany is better able as part of the EU to defend its interests around the world than on its own.
 As emerging economies push onto the world stage, only a cohesive European Union will be able effectively to defend its members’ interests, especially those like Germany that depend on global markets.